Executive compensation in the United States

 While an executive may be any corporate "officer"—including the president, vice president, or other upper-level managers—in any company, the source of most comment and controversy is the pay of chief executive officers (CEOs) (and to a lesser extent the other top-five highest-paid executives) of large publicly traded firms.

 Most of the private sector economy in the United States is made up of such firms where management and ownership are separate, and there are no controlling shareholders.
 This separation of those who run a company from those who directly benefit from its earnings, create what economists call a "principal–agent problem", where upper-management (the "agent") has different interests, and considerably more information to pursue those interests, than shareholders (the "principals").
 This "problem" may interfere with the ideal of management pay set by "arm's length" negotiation between the executive attempting to get the best possible deal for him/her self, and the board of directors seeking a deal that best serves the shareholders, rewarding executive performance without costing too much.
-The compensation is typically a mixture of salary, bonuses, equity compensation (stock options, etc.), benefits, and perquisites.
+The compensation is typically a mixture of salary, bonuses, equity compensation (stock options, etc.), benefits, and perquisites (perks).
 It has often had surprising amounts of deferred compensation and pension payments, and unique features such as executive loans (now banned), and post-retirement benefits, and guaranteed consulting fees.

 The compensation awarded to executives of publicly-traded companies differs from that awarded to executives of privately held companies.
 "The most basic differences between the two types of businesses include the lack of publicly traded stock as a compensation vehicle and the absence of public shareholders as stakeholders in private firms."
 The compensation of senior executives at publicly traded companies is also subject to certain regulatory requirements, such as public disclosures to the U.S. Securities and Exchange Commission.